Popular Taboo nightclub owner, Chris Coutroulis has passed away

-Johannesburg – A popular club owner has died after a long battle with an illness he had been living with.
+Johannesburg – A popular club owner has died after a long battle with cancer.

 While the world is mourning the death of the much-loved fashion designer Virgil Abloh, South African entertainment has lost another giant in the industry.

-Taboo nightclub owner Chris Coutroulis succumbed to his illness yesterday.
+Taboo nightclub owner Chris Coutroulis succumbed to cancer yesterday.

 Chris has hosted everyone from R Kelly, Drake to even politicians.